-Once we determine θ values for each basin, we calculate χ and then use χ -elevation profiles to determine changes in k{sn} , which is the gradient of the χ -elevation profile when we set $A_0 = 1$ (see equation 2).
+Once we determine θ values for each basin, we calculate χ and then use χ -elevation profiles to determine changes in $k{\rm sn}$, which is the gradient of the χ -elevation profile when we set $A_0=1$ (see Eq.
+2).
 Theoretical work by Royden and Perron (2013) suggested that in eroding landscapes changes in erosion rates would be represented by changes in χ -elevation gradient between segments of channels that would be linear in χ -elevation space, which Royden and Perron (2013) called slope patches.
 Mudd et al. (2014) devised a statistical method that identified the most likely linear segments in χ -elevation space.
-This technique searched all possible combinations of channel pixels and used the corrected Akaike Information Criterion (AICc) (Akaike, 1974; Hurvich and Tsai, 1989) to balance goodness of fit of linear segments against over-fitting the data.
+This technique searched all possible combinations of channel pixels and used the corrected Akaike information criterion (AIC) (Akaike, 1974; Hurvich and Tsai, 1989) to balance the goodness of fit of linear segments against overfitting the data.
 Here we use this same algorithm to search for breaks in slope within the profile corresponding to knickpoint locations.

-Knickpoints will manifest themselves as changes in the slope of these patches, equivalent to the slope-break knickpoints of Kirby and Whipple (2012), whereas knickzones will be represented by patches with locally high gradients.
+Knickpoints will manifest themselves as changes in the slope of these patches equivalent to the slope-break knickpoints of Kirby and Whipple (2012), whereas knickzones will be represented by patches with locally high gradients.
 That is, knickpoints and knickzones result in either changes in or locally high values of k_s (or k{sn} if calculated with a fixed concavity index).
 The segmentation algorithm casts the profile as a series of linear segments, and each segment has a gradient and an intercept.
 The gradient reflects k_s of the segment and the intercept can be used to detect vertical-step knickpoints, as it detects elevation jumps between adjacent slope patches.

 The method developed by Mudd et al. (2014) subsamples underlying topographic data iteratively: on each iteration nodes from the channel network are chosen randomly and segmentation is applied to this subset of nodes.
 The number of iterations is called n{MC} .
 This iterative approach was taken because it significantly reduces the sensitivity of the results to user parameters (Mudd et al., 2014).
-The computational expense of the segmentation scales highly nonlinearly with the number of nodes so channel profiles are broken into subsections of length n{tg} (called the "Target Nodes" in Mudd et al. (2014)).
-The sampling of the underlying data on each iteration is random: after each sample nodes are "skipped" randomly, the number of nodes skipped varies with a uniform distribution from zero to twice a parameter n{sk} such that the mean "skip" is n{sk} .
+The computational expense of the segmentation scales highly non-linearly with the number of nodes, so channel profiles are broken into subsections of length n{tg} (called the "target nodes" in Mudd et al., 2014).
+The sampling of the underlying data on each iteration is random: after sample nodes are "skipped" randomly, the number of nodes skipped varies with a uniform distribution from zero to twice a parameter n{sk} such that the mean "skip" is $n{\rm sk}$.
 We explore the sensitivity of the method to these parameters in the discussion.

-The final k{sn} values are an average of many iterations using different channel profiles subsampled from the raw data, as are intercepts of local segments.
+The final $k{\rm sn}$ values are an average of many iterations using different channel profiles subsampled from the raw data, as are intercepts of local segments.
 These averaged values are used to build segmented elevation.
-Each node then represents an average of the best-fit segments for every iteration of the segmentation routine (Figure 3a):
+Each node then represents an average of the best-fit segments for every iteration of the segmentation routine (Fig. 3a):

-$$z{seai} = M{Yi} \chi_i + b{Yi}, \tag{5}$$

-where i is the given node, z{seg} its elevation on the segment, M{χ} the average gradient of the segments and b{χ} the averaged intercept of the segments.
+$$z{\text{seg}i} = M{\chi i} \times \chi_i + b{\chi i},\tag{5}$$ where i is the given node, z{seg} its elevation on the segment, M{χ} the average gradient of the segments and b{χ} the averaged intercept of the segments.
 M{χ} can be expressed with the following equation:

-15

-$$M{\chi} = (\frac{E}{K A_0^m})^{1/n},$$
+$$M{\chi} = \left(\frac{E}{K \times A_0^m}\right)^{1/n}.\tag{6}$$

-(6)

-We note here that M{χ} is the same as k{sn} if χ is calculated using $A_0 = 1 \text{m}^2$.
+We note here that M{χ} is the same as $k{\rm sn}$ if χ is calculated using $A_0 = 1~{\rm m}^2$.